Introduction

 Role and responsibility of older persons toward the Younger Generations.

 Older person plays an important role in the lives of younger generations.
 They always provide guidance, share life experiences, teach values, morals, and traditions.
 Their guidance always proves better for our lives, in times of difficulties and decision-making.
 They shape the character of the youth.
 By offering their love, support, and encouragement.
-Elderly wisdom helps younger people grow and face challenges ina caring and responsible manner.
+Elderly wisdom helps younger people grow and face challenges in caring and responsible manner.

 Lessons and Wisdom: What the Elderly Teach the Young